tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** As intimidating as this roster looks, it hasn't been all sunflowers and rainbows for the two time reigning TI champs.
 After TI9, ana peaced out for another season and Jerax just straight up retired.
-Even Ceb intended to step down from active play and OG actually signed MidOne, Saksa, and Sumail to fill the empty shoes.
+Even Ceb intended to step down from active play and OG signed MidOne, Saksa, and Sumail to fill the empty shoes.

 Then COVID happened and Sumail vanished from competitive Dota for nearly an entire year.
 But see, I told you he'd be back in the third act.